• Workspace Canada

-NEWS: In Saskatchewan flying embers from a wild fire destroyed the iconic Robertson Trading Store, which burnt down to the ground in June 2025.
-A place that was a hub for the WorkSpace project throughout many years.
-On Grand Manan Island the fish weir that became an important part of the 2016 WorkSpace production will be taken down this year, as there is no fish in the nets anymore.
-On these accounts Sara Dorow from the UofA and Martin Weinhold decided they should point out to aspects of climate change and its effects on work reality.
-Here is the most recent article: The Conversation
+Robertson Trading, which burnt down to the ground in June 2025.
+The iconic store was a hub for the WorkSpace project throughout many years.
+Due to disappearing fish stocks on Grand Manan Island the fish weir was taken down where photos for WorkSpace were taken in 2016.
+On these current accounts Sara Dorow and Martin Weinhold decided they should point out to aspects of climate change and its effects on work reality.

 The Robertson Trading Post in July 2023, La Ronge, Saskatchewan (see portrait of Isiah Roberts in “Diptych” section)